cseagraves/n8n-Agent-Training-Course-Chicago-June-2025/README.md

 ## 📊 Your Success Journey

 ### What You'll Accomplish During the Workshop
-- ✅ Complete hands-on exercises building real workflows
+- ✅ Complete hands-on exercises to build foundational workflows
-- ⭐ Deploy 3-5 working AI automation systems
+- ⭐ Deploy your first 3-5 working AI automation systems
-- 🚀 Gain confidence in no-code AI development
+- 🚀 Gain confidence in no-code AI development and a framework for future projects

 ### Continued Growth After the Workshop
-- 📈 Implement learned systems in your daily business operations
+- 📈 Implement the systems and patterns learned in your daily business operations.
+Building robust, production-ready workflows is an iterative process that requires tinkering and refinement, and this course will give you the perfect starting point.
 - 💰 Track efficiency gains and ROI from your new AI workflows
 - 🎓 Qualify for advanced training and certification programs
 - 👥 Connect with fellow real estate professionals in our community